nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ## UI Component

-The UI class in the Quizhub application is responsible for handling the user interface interactions in a command-line interface (CLI).
+The UI class in the QuizHub application is responsible for handling the user interface interactions in a command-line interface (CLI).
 It provides methods for displaying messages or questions as well as getting user input.

 ### Constructor